marcolam053/Stripe_Press_Marco/README.md

 the application can be extended with a richer purchasing experience.

 A new cart system would allow users to:
-- add multiple items
+- Add multiple items
-- adjust quantities
+- Adjust quantities
-- review their order before checkout
+- Review their order before checkout

 This creates more opportunities for upsell and increases basket size compared to a one-click purchase flow.